abhinav9876/website_blocker/README.md

 # website_blocker
-it block some distracting website between your work our in window plateform (window 10)
+it block any distracting website between your work our in window plateform (window 10)